Prospect of a coronavirus vaccine unites anti-vaxxers, conspiracy theorists and hippie moms in Germany

 The possibility that Germany’s anti-vaccination movement may gain new adherents like Löffler has been a concern for health authorities, as the coronavirus unites a mishmash of groups resistant to the prospect of a vaccine, from far-right conspiracy theorists to hippie moms.

-Germany already had a fervent anti-vaxx movement, reflecting a historic skepticism of government control and an affinity for alternative medicine.
-Now, health experts have warned that even if a coronavirus vaccine gets approval, refusals could open the way to a resurgence while threatening efforts to keep other preventable diseases in check.
+Germany already had a fervent anti-vaccine movement, reflecting a historic skepticism of government control and an affinity for alternative medicine.
+Now, health experts have warned that even if a coronavirus vaccine is approved, refusals could open the way to a resurgence of the virus while threatening efforts to keep other preventable diseases in check.

 “With such a bad pandemic, there were people that said it would make anti-vaxxers wake up and see that vaccines are important,” said Heidi Larson, director of the London-based Vaccine Confidence Project.
 “But it’s actually done the opposite.”

-Anti-vaxx groups have become highly “active and aggressive,” she said.
+Anti-vaccine groups have become highly “active and aggressive,” she said.
 “I think we are in a vulnerable spot right now.”

 In Germany, conspiracy theories over a vaccine abound.
-Attila Hildmann, a vegan chef, has become one of the leading voices of the resistance, accusing the health minister of promoting a surveillance state and forced-vaccination program at the behest of Bill Gates.
+Attila Hildmann, a vegan chef, has become one of the leading voices of the resistance, accusing the health minister of promoting a surveillance state and forced-vaccination program at the behest of billionaire Bill Gates.

 Amid the fervor, the German government has assured the public that any coronavirus vaccine would be voluntary.
-“The government is accused of secretly plotting to introduce mandatory vaccination,” representative Ulrike Demmer said.
+“The government is accused of secretly plotting to introduce mandatory vaccination,” said spokesperson Ulrike Demmer.
 “There will be no obligatory vaccination against the coronavirus.”

 That’s different from the approach Germany has taken with measles.
-To address what health officials warned was one of the worst efforts to combat measles in Europe, Germany last year made the measles vaccine mandatory for children entering preschools or kindergarten.
+To address what health officials warned was one of the worst efforts to combat measles in Europe, Germany last year made the measles vaccine mandatory for children entering preschool or kindergarten.
 Parents who do not follow the rules face fines of 2,500 euros, about $2,800.

-Isolde Piechotowski is an infectious-disease expert with the health ministry in Baden-Württemberg, a southwest German state known for a particularly strong anti-vaxx community.
+Isolde Piechotowski is an infectious-disease expert with the health department in Baden-Württemberg, a southwest German state known for a particularly strong anti-vaccine community.
 She said her office was inundated with calls and emails after the measles announcement.
 Since the coronavirus pandemic began, there has been another deluge.

 “The messages from these people — they suppose that there will be a mandatory vaccination.
 That’s the contents of a lot of emails and letters right now,” she said.
 “They are trying to influence those decisions, even though there is no such decision to be made right now.”

-Surveys of Germany conducted by the University of Erfurt found that in late June, 64 percent of respondents said they would be willing to get a hypothetical coronavirus vaccine — down from 79 percent in mid-April.
+Surveys in Germany conducted by the University of Erfurt found that in late June, 64 percent of respondents said they would be willing to get a hypothetical coronavirus vaccine — down from 79 percent in mid-April.
 The notion of mandatory vaccination was rejected by 38 percent of respondents.

 “Even with a perfectly functioning vaccine, this might not be enough for herd immunity,” said lead researcher Cornelia Betsch.